getgajoe/getgajoe.github.io/_posts/2018-02-01-betalist-review.md

 + I am withholding the exact signup numbers as they do not reflect directly on Betalist performance.
 + These results can vary from one startup to another.

 While, I have your attention, please check out [G.A.
 Joe](https://gajoe.co?utm_source=blog&utm_medium=betalist).
 We are still very early and looking for BETA users to provide valuable feedback.
-Also, you can continue to track Betalist performance for us live _[here.](https://gajoe.co/app/share/#/ayft-i3eR-5JwF)_
+You can also continue to track Betalist performance for us live _[here.](https://gajoe.co/app/share/#/ayft-i3eR-5JwF)_

 Cheers!